human-conditions/yodrew.github.io-original/_pages/prepare.md

 - fatty
     - with sufficient chewing, oiliness of lettuce is usually enough
     - tricky because it is surprisingly easy to overeat fat
+        - eat only one kind of fatty food per day
-        - eat a small quantity once per 2-4 days, eg, 1/2 avocado or 15 olives
+        - eat a small quantity once per 2-4 days: 1/2 avocado, 15 olives
-        - eat only one kind of fatty food in a day
-        - stick to fatty fruits like avocado and olives
+        - stick to fatty fruits like avocado and olives (rinse off any oil from packaging)
         - eat 5-6% of your daily calories from fat, no more than 10%.
 Track your calories for two weeks.
-It's very surprising.
+It's surprising.
 Use nutrition tables, websites, or apps.

 Just say no to:

+- nuts, seeds
+- fractured foods: oil, juice, dried food
 - ferments, like vinegar (the second stage of fermentation beyond alcohol and even more toxic.
 It's a digestive disaster.)
 - onions, garlic, ginger
 - spices or salt
-- fractured foods like juice, oil, dried food
-- nuts, seeds

 These imbalance, overload, or destroy digestive chemistry, bacteria, and enzymes.
 The good things you hear about vinegar, garlic, and ginger are old wives' tales or industry-sponsored hype.

-If you would study this idea before trying it, see:
+If you would like to know more about this menu before trying it, see:

 - [*darkroom-retreat > food*](/darkroom-retreat/#food-darkroom-retreat) and [*protocol > food*](/protocol/#food-protocol)
 - Dr Douglas Graham's masterful  [*80/10/10 Diet*](http://foodnsport.com)
 - [Loren Lockman's videos](https://www.youtube.com/user/LorenLockman)
-- [*Science and Fine Art of Food and Nutrition (Orthotrophy)*](/f/fnhs.pdf) by Herbert Shelton.
-This book devastates convention.
-You'll never look at prepared food the same way again.

-If eating frugivorously during your retreat is too much to deal with, eat as simply and naturally as you know how.
+If somehow you cannot eat this way, eat as simply and naturally as you know how.
+For suggestions, write me with your limitations.
 Give more attention to it later when your motivation and capacity increase.

-#### bring {#bring}
+#### bring

 - Yes:
     - bedsheets and pillow (if retreating at a center and need these provided, let supporter know ahead of time)
     - pajamas and loose clothes
     - sweater
     - slippers
-    - water bottles totaling 3-4L
+    - water bottles totaling 3L at least, more if you are bigger than 80kg
     - clock (unlit analog or red LCD)
     - cellphone
     - red LED light